 Sales and Marketing.
-Sales and marketing expenses consist primarily of employee compensation costs, costs of general marketing activities and promotional activities, travel-related expenses and allocated overhead.
+Sales and marketing expenses consist primarily of employee compensation costs, costs of general marketing and promotional activities, travel-related expenses and allocated overhead.
 Commissions earned by our sales force that are considered incremental and recoverable costs of obtaining a contract with a customer are deferred and then amortized on a straight-line basis over a period of benefit that we have determined to be generally five years.
 We expect our sales and marketing expenses will increase in absolute dollars and continue to be our largest operating expense category for the foreseeable future as we expand our sales and marketing efforts.
-However, we expect our sales and marketing expenses to decrease as a percentage of our revenue as our revenue grows.
+However, we expect our sales and marketing expenses to decrease as a percentage of our total revenue as our total revenue grows.

 General and Administrative.
-General and administrative expenses consist primarily of employee compensation costs for finance, accounting, legal and human resources personnel.
-In addition, general and administrative expenses include non-personnel costs, such as legal, accounting and other professional fees, charitable contributions, and all other supporting corporate expenses not allocated to other departments.
+General and administrative expenses consist primarily of employee compensation costs for finance, accounting, legal, information technology and human resources personnel.
+In addition, general and administrative expenses include non-personnel costs, such as legal, accounting and other professional fees, charitable contributions, and all other supporting corporate expenses, such as information technology, not allocated to other departments.
 We expect our general and administrative expenses will increase in absolute dollars as our business grows.

-Interest Expense and Other, Net
+Interest and Other, Net

-Interest expense and other, net consists of interest expense, which primarily includes amortization of debt discount and issuance costs and contractual interest expense for our Notes, interest income from our investment holdings and loss on early extinguishment of debt.
+Interest and other, net consists of interest expense, which primarily includes amortization of debt discount and issuance costs and contractual interest expense for our 2023 Notes, convertible notes due in 2025 (2025 Notes) and convertible notes due in 2026 (2026 Notes, together with the 2023 Notes and 2025 Notes, the Notes), interest income from our investment holdings and loss on early extinguishment and conversion of debt.

-Benefit from Income Taxes
+Provision for (Benefit from) Income Taxes

-Benefit from income taxes consists of federal and state income taxes in the United States and income taxes in certain foreign jurisdictions.
+Our provision for (benefit from) income taxes consists of federal and state income taxes in the United States and income taxes in certain foreign jurisdictions.
 The primary difference between our effective tax rate and the federal statutory rate relates to the net operating losses in jurisdictions with a valuation allowance against related deferred tax assets.